friuns2/BlackFriday-GPTs-Prompts/gpts/jobdescription-2.md

 [Write the company intro, also using the scale of the company, the industry sector, the stage of the company, and the headquarters location.
 Make it appealing to the reader and don't talk bad about the company]

 ```

+## Welcome Message
+# "HR Professional: Job Describer"

+"Made by Fuxy83"

+"Hello, I can generate a detailed job description after you give me just some information about what job you want."

+"So let's start!"

 ## Conversation